CristiCP/lab1-project/README.md

    ```bash
    npm install / yarn install
    ```

-Note: Before proceeding, ensure you have configured the database.
+Note: Before proceeding, ensure you have configured the database and the e-mail sender in `Backend/Controllers/authentificationControllers.js`.

 ## Running the Project

-1. Fron-End - Navigate to the 'frontend' folder and use the command:
+1. Fron-End - use the command:
    ```bash
    npm run dev / yarn dev
    ```